beethovenxfi/sonic-staking/README.md

 # Sonic Staking

-This repository includes all contracts used for the LST Staked S ($stkS) by Beets.
+This repository includes all contracts used for the LST Staked S ($stS) by Beets.

-In general, $stkS will earn yield from delegating underlying $S to validators.
+In general, $stS will earn yield from delegating underlying $S to validators.
 Delegated $S earns rewards and a portion of transaction fees (in $S) for helping secure the network.
-The rewards can be claimed and will increase the amount of $S in the system hence increasing the price of $stkS against $S. There is a protocol fee applied on the claimed rewards.
+The rewards can be claimed and will increase the amount of $S in the system hence increasing the price of $stS against $S. There is a protocol fee applied on the claimed rewards.

 The general flow of this LST is the following:

-- User deposits $S into the contract and receives $stkS for it, according to the current rate.
+- User deposits $S into the contract and receives $stS for it, according to the current rate.
 - Deposited $S will be accumulated in the "pool" first
 - An operator delegates the deposited $S to a validator where it will earn rewards
-- An operator will claim rewards from specific validators to increase the $stkS/$S rate.
+- An operator will claim rewards from specific validators to increase the $stS/$S rate.
 - A protocol fee is deducted from the rewards, the remainder is added to the pool.
-- A user can undelegate $stkS and can withdraw the $S two weeks later.
+- A user can undelegate $stS and can withdraw the $S two weeks later.

 ## Dev notes